ChoudhariNikita/Railway-Reservation-System/README.md

 Railway Reservation System Using Java
 Programming.

+Java important concepts like, inheritance, file handling, exception handling are used in this project.

 Railway Reservation System is an organized computerized system designed and programmed to deal with day-to-day operations and management of the railway activities..